maiphutri/wiki-app/README.md

 # Blocipedia-node

 Blocipedia is a CRUD web application built with NodeJS that allows authenticated users to create public and private markdown-based wikis based on their user role (standard or premium) and collaboration status.
-Check it out by visit at [blocipedia-heroku](https://maiphutri-blocipedia.herokuapp.com)
+Check it out at [blocipedia-heroku](https://maiphutri-blocipedia.herokuapp.com)

 ### Built With
 * [Bootstrap](https://getbootstrap.com)